-While working to achieve FDA approval for clinical use, Polarean continues to serve the medical imaging research market by providing xenon polarisers to enable functional MRI of the pulmonary system.
-This brings dynamic, reproducible, high-resolution, regional, quantitative, image-based information to pulmonary physicians and researchers whose best alternative tool is spirometry, with its limitations in use for measurement of expired breath.
-Over the last several years we expanded our installed base of systems at luminary academic research centres to include the Universities of Kansas, lowa and British Columbia.
-In addition, we received an order for a polariser system from MD Anderson, All of these organizations are well known for their research and clinical applications of emerging technologies.
+Polarean continues to serve the medical imaging research market by providing xenon polarisers to enablefunctional MRI of the pulmonary system to institutions and researchers.
+This brings dynamic, reproducible, three-dimensional, high-resolution, regional, quantitative, image-based information to pulmonary physicians and researchers whose best alternative tool is spirometry, with its limitations in use for measurement of expired breath.
+We expanded our installed bases with two new polariser installations during 2021, including one at high profile academic research centre, MD Anderson.